What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Ansible

-- Terraform (network resources)
+- Terraform

-- Python (basic automation)
+- Python (automation basics)

 Who Needs Modern Networking Skills in 2026?

-These skills are relevant for:
+These skills are valuable for:

 - Network engineers